ray-project/kuberay/apiserver/JobSubmission.md

 ### Stop Job

-Execution of the job can be stopped using the following command (Note that submission id returned during job creation should be used here):
+Execution of the job can be stoped using the following command (Note that submission id returned during job creation should be used here):

 ```shell
 curl -X POST 'localhost:31888/apis/v1/namespaces/default/jobsubmissions/test-cluster/raysubmit_KWZLwme56esG3Wcr' \